AymanHaidry/Kosmosic-Orbiton/docs/CONTRIBUTING.md

 **Core principles:**
 - **Voice is the primary interface.** Everything should be speakable, natural, and forgiving of sloppy speech.
 - **Aviation, space, and study are first-class citizens.** METAR lookups, flight tracking, and exam mode are not afterthoughts.
-- **Toxic motivation is optional but on-brand.** The roasts are harsh on purpose.
+- **Toxic motivation is accountability.** The roasts are harsh on purpose.
 If you add new ones, keep the energy.
 - **It should feel like an Apple product booted into a terminal.** Clean output, minimal clutter, no noise.
 - **Cross-platform matters.** Windows, macOS, and Linux should all work.
 If you only test one, say so.

 **What we are NOT:**
 - A general-purpose chatbot (use ChatGPT for that).
 - A GUI application (keep it terminal + voice).
+- A cloud service.
+Your data lives in a local `_.pycache_` folder.
+Not our servers.
+Not Microsoft's.
+Yours.
+- Ads, paywalls, or "vibecoded ultra 2050 spaceship neon purple gamer aesthetic."
+If it looks like it belongs on a Fortnite skin, it does not belong in Orbiton.
-- A project that references *Project Hail Mary* (do not ask).
+- *Project Hail Mary*.
+Do not ask.

+**Read the full philosophy:** [PHILOSOPHY.md](PHILOSOPHY.md)

 ---